 Thailand and Sri Lanka are among the best travel destinations in the world.
 I plan to revisit both of them soon.

-Personally, my main draw for going back to Thailand are the food, the religion, and the culture.
-It was the best that the most delicious food was always available in every corner.
+Personally, my main reasons for going back to Thailand are the food, the religion, and the culture.
+It was the best that delicious food was always available in every corner.

 Now it`s your turn to choose whether Thailand or Sri Lanka is a better destination for you. 🙂

 Happy Travelling!
-As always, I am here to help you should you have any concerns or questions.
+As always, I am here to help you with any concerns or questions.

 Leave a Reply